 - Major Style Alterations to Cup Seaming

 - Final Pattern Tweaks and Cutting out Your Bra

 Note: When shopping for underwires, buy more than one size!
 For insurance.
 See also: Fitting an Underwire.

 Where do I sign up or enroll?
 Do you have a website where I can join?

 The sew-along was be posted as a series of tutorials over a period of three weeks.
-We’re finished now, but this will always be here for you to follow at your leisure!
-You’re free to email me or leave comments if you have any questions along the way.
+It’s finished now, but the posts will always be here for you to follow at your leisure!

 What pattern should I use?